devpunks/snuggsi/README.md

 ## Easy Installation
 No need for Node.js, Webpack, Babel, or Gulp.

-snuggsiツ works in production or on a plain 'ol HTML page.
+Just simply place the following `<script>` within your webpage.

-Simply place the following `<script>` within your webpage
+snuggsiツ works in production or on a plain 'ol HTML file!

 ```html
 <!-- http(s): protocol required locally -->
 <script nomodule src=//unpkg.com/snuggsi></script>